rotki/rotki/docs/usage_guide.rst

    :alt: Delete a blockchain account
    :align: center

-If an ethereum account also contains tracked tokens you can click on the arrow under "Actions" in order to expand its view and show the balance breakdown for the account over all assets it holds.
+If an EVM account also contains tracked tokens you can click on the arrow under "Actions" in order to expand its view and show the balance breakdown for the account over all assets it holds.

 For Bitcoin/Bitcoin Cash you can add addresses manually or let rotki discover them using an xpub.
 From this key rotki can generate your addresses and query the Bitcoin/Bitcoin Cash blockchain for each one of them until it finds unused addresses.
 There are also different types of xpubs.
 P2PKH xpubs generate addresses that have "1" as a prefix, P2SH_P2WPKH xpubs generate addresses that start with a "3" and WPKH xpubs generate addresses that start with "bc1".
 You will need to know what type of xpub your bitcoin wallet generates in order to choose the correct type at the dropdown menu.
 If your wallet generates an xpub prefixed with ``ypub`` or an xpub prefix with ``zpub`` rotki can deduce the type for you automatically.